Cristhiancuentas/vscode/README.md

 ## Known Issues

-- Token has to be provided every 24 hours.
 - No Grammar Semantics support for RQL.
 - No basic file-system operations in RAW explorer, new files have to be created in VS Code basic explorer and then refresh on RAW Explorer.
 - No way to provide new Data Sources, they have to be provided in RAW UI